BartoszCichecki/LenovoLegionToolkit/README.md

 #### <a id="faq-custom-hotkeys" />Can I customize hotkeys?

 You can customize Fn+F9 hotkey in LLT settings.
 Other hotkeys can't be customized.

+#### <a id="faq-customize-conservation-mode" />Can I customize Conservation mode threshold?

+No. Conservation mode threshold is set in firmware to 60% (pre 2022) or 80% (2022 and later) and it can't be changed.

 #### <a id="faq-fan-curves" />Can I customize fans in Quiet, Balance or Performance modes?